nicolas-robette/GDAtools/README.md

 * analysis of structuring factors (concentration ellipses, interactions, etc.)
 * graphical representations (with and without ggplot2)

-Besides Geometric Data Analysis, it also provides :
+Besides, it also provides :

 * several functions for bivariate associations between variables (phi, Cramer's V, correlation coefficient, eta-squared, etc.),
 * the translation of logit models coefficients into percentages,